Quantum noise

+Quantum noise is any noise arising from quantum mechanical phenomena such as field quantization or the uncertainty principle.
+Quantum noise differs from classical noise fundamentally not only in the kinds of phenomena from which it arises, but also in key characteristic features such as its spectral density and temperature dependence.

-Quantum noise is a type of noise in a quantum system due to quantum mechanical phenomena such as quantized fields and the uncertainty principle.
-This principle says that some observables cannot simultaneously be known with arbitrary precision.
-This indeterminate state of matter introduces a fluctuation in the value of properties of a quantum system, even at zero temperature.
-These fluctuations in the absence of thermal noise are known as zero-point energy fluctuations.
+For example, the uncertainty principle says that some groups of observables cannot simultaneously be known with arbitrary precision.
+As a result, measuring one observable to some precision can actually impose a limit on how precisely another observable can be known.
+Even for a system in its ground state -- at zero temperature -- this quantum indeterminacy can cause fluctuations in measured observable quantities.
+Such fluctuations are known as zero-point energy fluctuations.

-Quantum noise can also come from the discrete nature of the small quantum constituents such as electrons and quantum effects, such as photocurrents.
+Quantum noise can also come from the discrete nature of the components of flowing currents approximated as continuous, such as electrons and photons.
 An example of this form of quantum noise is shot noise as coined by J. Verdeyen which comes from the discrete arrival of photons or electrons in a detector.
 Because these quanta arrive randomly in time, even a perfectly steady current or light beam exhibits fluctuations in the detected signal.

-In most systems, classical noise dominates over quantum noise, because classical fluctuations are several orders of magnitude larger, and it masks the effects of quantum noise.
-Quantum noise generally only becomes visible after suppressing the effects of conventional noise sources such as thermal fluctuations, mechanical vibrations, and industrial noise by cooling a system to a millikelvin range and using extremely low-noise electronics.
-This is why quantum noise is present in superconducting circuits and in the LIGO gravitational wave observatory, but not in many conventional settings.
+In most systems, classical noise dominates over quantum noise.
+Under everyday environmental conditions, classical fluctuations are typically several orders of magnitude larger than quantum fluctuations, and thus mask their effect.
+Quantum noise generally only becomes visible after suppressing the effects of conventional noise sources such as thermal fluctuations, mechanical vibrations, and industrial noise by mechanically isolating a system, cooling it to a millikelvin range, and using extremely low-noise electronics for control and readout.
+This is why quantum noise is a major engineering problem in superconducting circuits and in the LIGO gravitational wave observatory, but not in many conventional settings.
+Even if all classical noise is eliminated, devices such as detectors and amplifiers will still be affected by quantum noise.
+As a result, experimental physicists define an "ideal" or "quantum-limited" amplifier or detector as one with only that noise which arises from quantum sources.

-At absolute zero temperature, classical noise vanishes.
-However, unlike classical noise, quantum noise cannot be completely eliminated as it arises directly from fundamental tenets of quantum mechanics.
-The uncertainty principle requires any amplifier or detector to have some noise, setting a fundamental limit on the accuracy of these instruments.
-Despite this fact, experimental physicists still define an "ideal" amplifier or detector as one that optimizes the fundamental quantum noise inequality, known as a "quantum-limited detector".

-Noise is of practical concern for precision engineering and engineered systems approaching the standard quantum limit.
-Typical engineered consideration of quantum noise is for quantum nondemolition measurement and quantum point contact.
-So quantifying noise is useful.

-The term "quantum noise" is often used in the fields of quantum information and quantum computing as an umbrella term for unwanted environmental disturbances that affect quantum systems and cause decoherence.
+The term "quantum noise" is sometimes used in the fields of quantum information and quantum computing as an umbrella term for unwanted environmental disturbances that affect quantum systems and cause decoherence.
 An isolated quantum system, such as a qubit, has a state that will evolve deterministically.
 But in an open system, such as those found in nature, the qubit interacts with uncontrolled degrees of freedom in its environment, introducing fluctuations which are commonly referred to as quantum noise.
 This is distinct from the above definition, which specifically concerns intrinsic noise due to the nature of quantum mechanics, not all environmental sources of noise and decoherence.
 In practice, however, definitions of quantum noise often include environmental or external disturbances affecting quantum systems.